sonota/apache-spark-docs-ja/docs_ja/sql-programming-guide.md

   <tr>
     <td><code>driver</code></td>
     <td>
-      The class name of the JDBC driver needed to connect to this URL.
-This class will be loaded on the master and workers before running an JDBC commands to allow the driver to register itself with the JDBC subsystem.
+      The class name of the JDBC driver to use to connect to this URL.
     </td>
   </tr>